Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Proof of Theorem

-The expectation of the first term on the left hand side is constant with respect to $n_m$, so the term is zero.
+It is readily seen from the equations derived below that the first term on the right hand side is constant up to a $o(h^d)$ term.
 The inner variance in the second term can be written as

-Note, here, we made use of the assumption that the observations are conditionally independent on the number of repeat measurements, though the following argument hold with non-zero covariances.
-Again applying the law of total variance, we have